ParaPyDev/azure-pipeline-tasks/MARKETPLACE.md

-# ParaPy Cloud Tools extension
+# ParaPy Cloud Tools Extension

 <a href="https://parapy.nl" rel="ParaPy">![ParaPy](https://s3-eu-west-1.amazonaws.com/parapy-cache/wp-content/uploads/2016/12/22134017/Logo_margin.png)</a>

 This Azure extension provides Azure Pipeline tasks, provided by [ParaPy](https://parapy.nl), to aid in implementing Continuous integration and deployment for your ParaPy applications.

 ## Installation

 - Request the `ParaPy Cloud Tools` extension through [support@parapy.nl](support@parapy.nl) or find the ParaPy Cloud Tools extension in the Marketplace.
 - Accept the `ParaPy Cloud Tools` extension in Azure Devops.
 - Utilize the provided tasks in your Azure pipelines.
-Please run on a `ubuntu 22.04` machine.
+Please run on a `ubuntu 22.04` or `ubuntu 24.04` machine.

-## Example pipelines utilizing this extension
+## Examples

 To test the application:

 ```yaml
 trigger:
 - '*'